 The lounge is in almost constant use.
 In a typical week, we host Interfaith Lunch, the Jewish Student Union Board Meetings, Jumma Lunch and Muslima Conversation, Puja and Discussion, and special events.
 Students often drop in to study or socialize on our comfy couches.

 In addition to the lounge, Eliot has a main kitchen, a kosher/halal kitchen, the Muslim Prayer Room, the Hindu Prayer Room, and the Wa-Shin-An Japanese teahouse and garden.
 Eliot House is also home base for the offices of the College Chaplains, Advisors and the Dean of Religious Life.

 For many students, Eliot House is a place where they learn more about themselves while discovering a meaningful sense of community.
-It's also a place where students can take on leadership roles, which can range from planning a multifaith event, creating and leading group services, to organizing a dinner celebration.
+It's also a place where students can take on leadership roles, which range from planning an interfaith event, creating and leading group services, to organizing a dinner celebration.